phopper-pivotal/PCF-Workshop-Carfax/labs/lab01_cf_push/README.md

 ## cf target

 .
-If you haven't already, download the latest release of the link:https://github.com/cloudfoundry/cli#installers-and-compressed-binaries[Cloud Foundry CLI] for your operating system and install it.
+If you haven't already, download the latest release of the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli#installers-and-compressed-binaries) for your operating system and install it.

 .
 From a command prompt, set the API target for the CLI: